hashicorp/field-workshops-terraform/docs/slides/multi-cloud/terraform-cloud/how-tf-works/index.md

 ---
 name: what-is-state-cont
 class: compact
-# What is State cont....
+# What is State continued...

 - This state is stored by default in a local file named "terraform.tfstate", but it can also be stored remotely, which works better in a team environment.

 - Terraform uses this local state to create plans and make changes to your infrastructure.
-Prior to any operation, Terraform does a refresh to update the state with the real infrastructure.

 ```JSON
   "version": 4,